 Travelling around the whole of the North East?

 Need to travel by bus, Metro and ferry beyond the Tees Valley?
 Explore the whole of the North East with the Explorer North East ticket which covers Tyne & Wear Metro as well as the Shields Ferry.

 With family tickets available, it can also be a cheaper option for a family day out.

-Depending on how often you travel and the type of ticket you need, there are a number of different ways you can purchase your ticket:
+There are a number of different ways you can purchase your ticket:

 Lose weight and get fit

 Usually you are no more than 400m away from a bus stop in the Tees Valley... that's 525 steps... that's around 1050 steps a day just to get to the bus and home again, not bad huh?

 Studies have shown that in the UK that out of those who regularly use public transport, men weighed around 7lbs less, and women around 5.5lbs.